Turkey cancels $3.4 billion missile defense system tender: official

 NATO member Turkey in 2013 had chosen China Precision Machinery Import and Export Corp as the preferred candidate for the deal, sparking Western worries over inherent security risks from Chinese technology.

 “It has been decided that this tender will be canceled,” an official at Prime Minister Ahmet Davutoglu’s office said.
-“This decision has been signed of by the Prime Minister this week.”
+“This decision has been signed off by the Prime Minister this week.”

 The prime ministry official said Ankara was now planning to go solo.
 “Turkey will now launch its own project to build such a defense system,” he said.